 - Speaking of dips, check out my Kimchi Aioli and Gochujang Aioli for a healthy and oil-free dip!

-- Top it: Add a dollop of quark to your favorite smoothie bowl or oatmeal for a rich and creamy topping.
+- Top it: Add a dollop of quark to your favorite smoothie bowl, oatmeal, or granola cups for a rich and creamy topping.
 Or just serve the quark with your favorite toppings to make a quark bowl!

-Storage: Store the prepared quark in an airtight container in the refrigerator.
+Store the prepared quark in an airtight container in the refrigerator.
 It can typically be stored for up to 5-7 days.
-This of course will also depend on the freshness of the yogurt that you use.
+This of course will also depend on the freshness of the yoghurt that you use.

 Ensure that the container is tightly sealed to maintain freshness and prevent any transfer of flavors.